Relevance to practice and research

 Relevance to practice within the course is guaranteed by various practice-based elements.
 In the bachelor’s degree course, practical training (in the form of work placements, or as staff trainees) and practice-based projects are key components.

 In the master’s degree course, the second module within the Zurich-based area of specialisation offers students a chance to engage with PROXI (a model for dialogic practice development and knowledge development) and thus to acquire know-how for implementation of their own practice-based projects.
 In the application-oriented transfer module on development and problem-solving (DPS), students are then given the opportunity to design a development project or concept for a practical context, taking their knowledge of content and methods that they have acquired during study and using it in practice.
 They can also work on research ideas and project ideas derived from practice, as part of their master’s thesis.

 The Certificate of Advanced Studies in practical training and human resource management is offered for those who provide practical training and support of students at their training institutions.

-The Centre for Social Work Studies also encourages relevance to application-oriented research.
+The Centre for Education, Development and Services also encourages relevance to application-oriented research.
 On the one hand, the conveyed learning content is based on (among other things) in-house research findings, whereby research results from the school’s four institutes are integrated into the teaching.
 On the other hand, knowledge about research methods and scientific theory is imparted to the students in both the bachelor’s and master’s degree courses.
 Ultimately, the socially relevant topical focal points of research defined at the School of Social Work aid individual profile building during the courses.
 For instance, these research areas are incorporated into numerous compulsory elective modules and seminars at bachelor’s level, as well as into the themed week and the area of specialisation at master’s level.